 6. Dry Clothes Outside

-Drying outside is better for your energy bills and overall health.
+Drying outside on a washing line is better for your energy bills and overall health.
 It also has the added benefit that the sun can help kill bacteria.

 The sun acts as a natural disinfectant, so think twice about using the dryer next time.

 I hope I've not grossed you out too much and that you've found some way to enjoy this article.

 What do you think?
 Is a bit of bacteria good for us?
 Or will you be sorting your laundry wearing elbow-high gloves and buckets of bleach?

 Let us know in the comments below.